 - Click the name of the calendar you want to use.

-- In the Private Address section, click XML or ICAL depending on the format used by the other application.
+- In the Private Address section, click ICAL.

-- Copy the XML or ICAL link that appears in the window, or click the ICAL link to download an ICS file.
+- Copy the ICAL link that appears in the window, or click the ICAL link to download an ICS file.

 - Paste the link or upload the file as directed by your other calendar application.